-For Salesforce developers Apex is almost like their second language; they know this type of programming language inside out.
+For Salesforce developers, it's almost their second language; they know this type of programming language inside out.
 But what exactly is Apex and when do you use Apex?

 Salesforce's Apex explained

 "Apex is a highly typed, object-oriented programming language that allows developers to execute flow and transaction control statements on Salesforce servers in conjunction with calls to the API."